jamesbrobb/ngx-lightweight-charts/README.md

 }
 ```

-You may have noticed that the implementation of `MyDirective` is the same for both the single and multiple instance examples.
+You may have noticed that the implementation of `MyDirective` and `MyMultiChartDirective` are identical.
 This is intentional.
 The `TVChartCollectorDirective.charts` signal always returns an array of charts (whether collecting a single or multiple)
 allowing the flexibility to easily implement directives or components that work with single and/or multiple charts.